Micromaille ring example

 The only feasible way is to use ultra-flush cutters and cut each end individually.

-Certainly don't listen to what others say because it's an epic fail (fingernail
+Don't listen to what others say because it won't work (fingernail

 cutters, regular nippers, etc. - do you think they'll admit to making